We recommend all visitors follow the CDC’s guidelines when visiting our sites.

 Political Background:

 William Langer studied law at the University of North Dakota and Columbia University.
-He began his law practice at Mandan.
-As state's attorney of Morton County, he began making a name for himself politically.
-He swore out 167 warrants for arrest of liquor dealers and vice operators - and that was on his first day of work!
-He successfully sued Northern Pacific Railway for $1,250,000 in back taxes, establishing a reputation as an enemy of corporations.
+He began his law practice at Mandan was elected state's attorney of Morton County.
 Langer was backed by the Nonpartisan League (NPL) in his successful bid for attorney general and governor.
-He was daring and outrageous in his staunch support of North Dakota farmers.
-When the price of wheat fell low, Langer declared an embargo on North Dakota wheat until prices rose.
-He also declared a moratorium on farm foreclosures, even resorting to use of the National Guard to stop sheriffs' sales.
+Known as a staunch supporter of farmers, as governor, Langer declared a moratorium on farm foreclosures, even resorting to use of the National Guard to stop sheriffs' sales.

 Address: